-Thanks to buckwheat flour, these delicious buckwheat pancakes have a light and tender texture with a delicate, nutty flavor.
-Jump to the Perfect Buckwheat Pancakes Recipe or read on to see our tips for making them.
+Thanks to buckwheat flour, these delicious buckwheat pancakes have a light and tender texture with a delicate, nutty taste.
+Our recipe is quick, simple, and makes the best buckwheat pancakes at home.

 What is Buckwheat Flour?

 Buckwheat is a versatile, nutrient-rich plant with grain-like seeds.
 Buckwheat flour is made by grinding these seeds.
 It’s high in fiber and, since it is not wheat, is gluten-free.

 The flavor is rich and nutty and works nicely when making pancakes, muffins, and quick bread.
 It’s also much darker in appearance than plain flour (or even whole wheat) flour.
 I actually love the color, but it can be a surprise the first time you use it.

 Making a batch of buckwheat pancakes is just as simple as making regular pancakes.
 Simply swap buckwheat flour in for all-purpose flour and you are on your way.

 Just like when we make whole wheat pancakes, for the best results, we prefer using a blend of flours.
 In this case, we like using a blend of buckwheat flour and all-purpose flour.
 To keep the pancakes gluten-free, you can swap the all-purpose flour for your favorite all-purpose gluten-free flour blend.